TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Extract the breadcrumb into a partial
 -------------------------------------

-The subpage template contain a breadcrumb, between jumbotron and content, that you can also move to a partial.
+The subpage template contain a breadcrumb, between stage and content, that you can also move to a partial.

 The breadcrum partial looks like this:

 ..  literalinclude:: _codesnippets/_BreadcrumbPartial.html
-    :caption: Resources/Private/Templates/Partials/Navigation/Breadcrumb.html
+    :caption: Resources/Private/PageView/Partials/Navigation/Breadcrumb.html

 ..  _the-website-layout-file: